Place 4 thin chicken breasts into 2 cups buttermilk.

 2 teaspoons Italian seasoning

-1/2 to 1 teaspoon onion powder (depends on your preference)
+1/2 to 1 teaspoon onion powder

 1 teaspoon garlic salt